isaacgarza/dev-stack/docs/_index.md

 toc: true
 ---

-# Welcome to dev-stack
+# dev-stack

-A powerful CLI tool built in Go that helps you quickly set up, manage, and tear down development environments with consistent configurations across your team.
+A powerful development stack management tool built in Go for streamlined local development automation

 ## What is dev-stack?